General Regulations for Students

-- Clothing that exhibits written, pictorial, or implied references to illegal substances, alcohol, violent threats, vulgarities, or causes a disruption to the school environment is prohibited.
+- Clothing that exhibits written, pictorial or implied references to illegal substances, alcohol, violence threats, vulgarities, or causes a disruption to the school environment is prohibited.

-- Any item of jewelry or clothing that might create a hazard to a student’s safety may not be work (examples: large necklaces, chains, or jewelry with sharp points).
+- Any item of jewelry or clothing that might create a hazard to a student’s safety may not be worn (ex. large necklaces, chains, or jewelry with sharp points.

-- Clothing which is too tight, too loose, or too revealing is not allowed.
+- Clothing which is too tight, too revealing, or too loose is not allowed.

 Students with inappropriate dress will not be allowed to remain in their classroom.
 Students can return to class once an appropriate change of clothing is received.
-Consistent disregard of the Student Dress Code will result in disciplinary action bu the school administration.
-Dress code rules may be adjusted to accommodate students on specific announced-school wide spirit days.
+Consistent disregard of the Student Dress Code will result in disciplinary action by the school administration.
+Dress code rules may be adjusted to accommodate students on specific announced school-wide spirit days.

-Breakfast will be served for all students who wish to participate at a cost of full price of $1.45.
-Adults may purchase breakfast for $1.75.
-Prices are subject to change.
-Students who wish to participate in breakfast must report to the cafeteria first thing each morning.
-So that valuable instruction time will not be lost, children are asked to eat quickly, clean up their area, and report directly to their classrooms.
+Breakfast will be served for all students who wish to participate at a cost of full price $1.35.
+Adults may purchase breakfast for $1.65. *PRICES SUBJECT TO CHANGE.
+LOOK FOR UPDATE AT OPEN HOUSE.
+Students who wish to purchase breakfast must report to the cafeteria first thing each morning.
+So that valuable instruction time will not be lost, children are asked to eat quickly, clean up their area and report directly to their classrooms.

 Parents are invited to have lunch with their child.
-Orders for lunch must be made in the morning ( the student can take care of this by letting their teacher know) so that you are included in the lunch count.
-Parents who are coming for lunch are asked to come into the office, sign in, and pick up a visitor’s badge.
+Orders for lunch must be made in the morning (the student can take care of this) so that you are included in the lunch count.
+Parents who are coming for lunch are asked to come in to the office, sign in, and pick up a visitor’s badge.

 Use of good manners in the cafeteria and helping see that our cafeteria is clean and orderly is a student’s responsibility.
 Students are expected to pick up dropped paper or food items.
 At the end of the lunch period, each child is responsible for returning their tray to the dish window.
 All students are asked to assist in having our lunchtime remain orderly.
 Parents can assist us greatly by teaching and modeling appropriate table manners at home.

 The telephone is for conducting school business.
 Students may use the phone for emergencies only.
-An item or assignment forgotten at home is not considered an emergency.
+An item or assignment forgotten at home is not considered to be an emergency.

-Elementary students may bring cellphones to school and on the bus, but they must be powered off during the school day including while riding the bus.
-The phone can be on during an emergency, not any drill, and put away at all times.
+Elementary students may bring cell phones to school and on the bus, but they must be powered off during the school day to include riding the bus.
+The phone can be on during an emergency, not any drill and put away at all times.

 If Dinwiddie Elementary School requires evacuation, all students and staff will be transported by school bus to:

 Be sure the emergency information is always current and up-to-date at the school.
-This is accomplished by notifying the office in writing of all phone, address, family and custody situations/changes.
+This is accomplished by notifying the office/staff in writing of all phone, address, family and custody situations/changes.

-If your child becomes ill or is injured at school, we will make every attempt to notify you or the person listed on the emergency card and in the student management database system.
+If your child becomes ill or is injured at school, we will make every attempt to notify you or the person listed on the Emergency Card and Student Management System.
 Please help us keep this information current.
 In most cases, your child will need to be picked up by the parent or designee so that you may make a decision on the treatment needed.
-Students who are vomiting, who have a fever of 100 degrees Fahrenheit or more, or who have diarrhea cannot stay at school.
+Students who are vomiting, who have a 100°F fever, or who have diarrhea cannot stay at school.
 They are to be picked up within a reasonable amount of time.
 In respect for the health and well-being of other children, your prompt response is essential.
-Minor cuts and scrapes will be disinfected and dresses.
+Minor cuts and scrapes will be disinfected and dressed.
 The administrative team will notify emergency services when deemed necessary.
 You will be notified of this call.